Bridion Solution for injection

 - Airway difficulties that may include coughing or moving as if you are waking or taking a breath.

 - Light anaesthesia - you may start to come out of deep sleep and need more anaesthetic.
 This might cause you to move or cough at the end of the operation.

-- Shortness of breath due to muscle cramps of the airways (bronchospasm) occurred in patients with a history of asthma.
+- Shortness of breath due to muscle cramps of the airways (bronchospasm) occurred in patients with a history of lung problems.

 If after your operation, you notice any side effects tell your doctor.

 Tell your doctor if you notice anything that is making you feel unwell.
 Other side effects not listed above may occur in some patients.